 There are two different sets of requirements for obtaining an independent chemical dependency counselor license.
-One of the sets includes a requirement that the individual seeking the license hold from an accredited educational institution a master's degree in behavioral sciences that meets course requirements
+Under prior law, one of the sets included a requirement that the individual seeking the license hold from an accredited educational institution a master's degree in behavioral sciences that met course requirements specified in rules.
+The act provides that the individual must hold at least such a master's degree, thereby permitting an individual with a higher degree to qualify.